 Canadian bureaus (Equifax and TransUnion) use the same five factors.
 This is the breakdown — and where most newcomers leave points on the table.

-The Mistakes That Slow You Down
+Check My Utilization →The Mistakes That Slow You Down

 - Paying the minimum instead of the full balance.
 Paying the minimum protects you from a missed payment, but carrying a balance means high utilization and interest charges.
 Pay in full every month.